sheelersoft/caihdc.github.io/_posts/2017-6-9-dotnetcore-identity.md

 ---
 layout: post
-title: ASP.NET Core - Identity
+title: ASP.NET Core - Simple Identity
 ---

 ## Overview
-This post will go over the process of setting up an ASP.NET Core Web Api project to use the built in Identity solution.
-It will show how to set up the code and give examples of it working in action.
+This post will go over the process of setting up an ASP.NET Core Web Api project.
+It will also cover configuring the project to use the built in Identity providers.
+When it's done there will be some examples of it working in action.

 ## Installation
-To follow along, you'll need to have .NET Core installed.
-I'll also be using Visual Studio Code as my editor and terminal which I recommend for anyone trying this out.
-Finally, I'll be using Postman to test the api after it is set up.
+To follow along, you'll need to have [.NET Core](https://www.microsoft.com/net/core#windowsvs2017) installed.
+I'll also be using [Visual Studio Code](https://code.visualstudio.com/) as my editor and terminal which I recommend for anyone trying this out.
+Finally, I'll be using [Postman](https://www.getpostman.com/) to test the api after it is set up.

 ## Create ASP.NET Core project
-To create the project, first you'll need to navigate into the folder you want to create it in.
+To create the project, first navigate into the folder you want to create the app in.
 For me, this was /coreapitest/server/coreapitest.api

 ```
 > cd coreapitest/server/coreapitest.api
 ```

-Then you should execute the command to create a new ASP.NET Core project with the web api template.
-This will give us some basic set up and a values controller we'll use for testing later.
+Then you should execute the command to create a new ASP.NET Core project with the Web Api template.
+This will give us some basic set up and a values controller that will be used for testing later.

 ```
 coreapitest/server/coreapitest.api> dotnet new webapi
 ```

-After this is finished you should see some scaffolding in your root folder.
+After the project is created, there should be some scaffolding in the root folder.
 Double check to make sure a ValuesController.cs file was created in the Controllers folder and the Startup.cs file was also created.
+These will be needed later.

 ## Nuget Packages
 Before any coding is done, there are a few nuget packages that need to be added.
-Open your .csproj file and make sure the Package Reference Item Group has the following packages.
+Open the .csproj file and make sure the Package Reference Item Group has the following packages.

 ```xml
   <ItemGroup>